UNINETTSigma2/documentation/software/userinstallsw/conda.md

 and possibly `~/.condarc`.
 Everything else should be somewhere else: project folder or work area.

-### Losing track of what packages you installed

-If you install packages from the command line using `conda install`, then you probably won't remember what you installed precisely one year later and this is a problem for reproducibility for others and your future self trying to publish that article.
-Always install from an `environment.yml` file, then you don't need to remember but it is automatically documented.

 ## Installing packages/environment from an `environment.yml` file